thim81/asyncapi-format/readme.md

 asyncapi-format.js <input-file> -o [ouptut-file] [options]

 Arguments:
-  infile   the AsyncAPI document, can be either a .json or .yaml file outfile  the output file is optional and be either a .json or .yaml file.
-Files that end in `.json` will be formatted as JSON files that end in `.yaml` or `.yml` will be YAML format
+  input-file   the AsyncAPI document, can be either a .json or .yaml file ouptut-file  the output file is optional and be either a .json or .yaml file.

 Options: